imabeastdrew/resybot/README.md

 ## Resybot

-Resolve Bot (**resybot**) is an Agent that automatically resolves merge conflicts in pull requests by reproducing the exact Git merge in a runner container and using Codex to fix conflicts in-place.
+(**resybot**) is an Agent that automatically resolves merge conflicts in pull requests by reproducing the merge and using Codex to fix conflicts.
 It only runs on conflicted PRs (`mergeable_state == "dirty"`) and pushes a resolution commit back to the PR head branch.

 ## Installation